Same-sex marriage in Idaho: Native American nations

 The Indian Civil Rights Act, also known as Public Law 90–284 (ʔa·knumu¢tiⱡiⱡ 90–284; Tamá·lwit 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
-As a result, the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
+As a result, the Latta ruling and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 Same-sex marriage is not recognized on the reservation of the Nez Perce Tribe of Idaho.
 Its Tribal Code states that "'marriage' means the civil status, condition or relation of a man and woman considered united in law as husband and wife".
 The Law and Order Code of the Shoshone-Bannock Tribes states that "'marriage is a personal relation arising out of a civil contract, to which the consent of parties capable of making it is necessary", but generally refers to married spouses as "husband and wife".
 However, the code also states that marriages entered into outside the tribe's jurisdiction are valid if they are valid in the jurisdiction where they were entered into.

 Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
 While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
 Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
 In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
 Historically, this identity sometimes allowed for unions between two people of the same biological sex.
-Two-spirit individuals, known in Shoshone as ta̲i̲nna waʼippe (/shh/), performed women's activities but did not always wear women's clothing.
+Two-spirit individuals, known in Shoshone as ta̲i̲nna waʼippe (/shh/), traditionally performed women's activities but did not always wear women's clothing.
 Some of them married men, others married women, while others remained unmarried; however, it was considered inappropriate for two ta̲i̲nna wa’ippe to form a relationship.
 The Nez Perce call them siʼméec (/nez/).
 They had sexual intercourse with cisgender men, but it is unclear if they were allowed to marry men.
 In the Coeur d'Alene language, they are known as stʼámya.
 Verne F. Ray reported in 1932 that he had met a Coeur d'Alene stʼámya who was intersex and remained unmarried.
 One famous Kutenai two-spirit person was Kaúxuma Núpika, who, after leaving his White fur trader husband, returned to his people and adopted men's clothing and weapons, and took a wife.
 Kaúxuma was one of the "principal leaders" of the tribe and supernatural powers were attributed to him.
 He "is remembered among the Kutenai as a respected shamanic healer", a masculine occupation.